threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

     It's usually easy to set servers such as a HP Proliant with the HBA mode.
 For Dell servers, you can either cross-flash the RAID controller with an “IT-mode-Firmware” (see this [video](https://www.youtube.com/watch?v=h5nb09VksYw)) or get a DELL H310-controller (which has the non-RAID option).
 Otherwise, you can install a NVME SSD with a PCIe adaptor as stated above.

-    Concerning RAID technology, here is what Weynand Kuijpers, one of Threefold's co-founders, has to say:
+    Concerning RAID technology, here is what Weynand Kuijpers, one of ThreeFold's co-founders, has to say:

     > RAID is a technology that has brought resilience and security to the IT industry.
 But it has some limitations that we at ThreeFold did not want to get stuck in.
 We developed a different (and more efficient way to store data reliably).
 Please have a look [here](https://library.threefold.me/info/threefold#/cloud/threefold__cloud_products?id=storage-quantum-safe-filesystem).
     >
     > This Quantum Safe Storage overcomes some of the shortfalls of RAID and is able to work over multiple nodes geographically spread on the TF Grid.

 2. Usually you can leave all USB ports accessible.
 3. You can choose to leave your booting device inside the server (this is recommended).
-You might sometimes have to upgrade the booting device, but minor upgrades are always done via the Threefold Grid so this would not happen often.
+You might sometimes have to upgrade the booting device, but minor upgrades are always done via the ThreeFold Grid so this would not happen often.
-4. It is important to enable your Network Card so your 3Node can connect to the Threefold Grid.
+4. It is important to enable your Network Card so your 3Node can connect to the ThreeFold Grid.
 5. OS Timer is not necessary as Zero-OS is self-healing.
 6. By default, this parameter is enabled.
 The video controller is used to check the 3Node Zero-OS status.
 Note that it is possible to run a 3Node headless, and/or without a GPU connected.
 7. This is for virtualization devices.